LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Code Navigation

-Install the [ctagsx](https://marketplace.visualstudio.com/items?itemName=jtanx.ctagsx) extension and generate a `tags` or `.tags` file for your projects.
-The Logtalk support for [Exuberant Ctags](https://ctags.sourceforge.net) must be installed separately.
-See the `coding/ctags` directory in the Logtalk distribution for details.
+#### Go to Declaration

+Click in the middle of a predicate name and select the "Go to Declaration" menu or context menu item.

+#### Go to Definition

-You can then select an entity name, a predicate indicator, or a non-terminal indicator and use the "Go to Definition" menu option.
-You can also use `Cmd+T` or `Ctrl+T` to search for a tag.
+Click in the middle of a predicate name and select the "Go to Definition" menu or context menu item.

+#### Go to Type Definition

+Entities (objects, protocols, and categories) are interpreted as types.
+Click in the middle of an entity name and select the "Go to Type Definition" menu or context menu item.

 ### Hover contents